Uncovering hidden assets in your divorce

 In respect of property, your solicitor will be able to make an application for a Homes Rights Notice to be placed on the former matrimonial home if the property is held in their sole name and apply for a Unilateral Notice or Restriction to be placed on any other properties held in your ex’s sole name.

-Penalty for hiding assets in divorce
+What is the penalty for hiding assets in a divorce?

 If the case is already closed, the court has the power to reopen it, set aside the existing financial settlement, and have you renegotiate everything from scratch, either privately or through the courts.